Scipio Africanus

-Publius Cornelius Scipio Africanus (/ˈskɪp.i.oʊ/, /ˈsɪp-/, /la/; 236/235–c.
+Publius Cornelius Scipio Africanus (/ˈs(k)ɪpi.oʊ/; /la/; 236/235–c.
 183 BC) was a Roman general and statesman who was one of the main architects of Rome's victory against Carthage in the Second Punic War.
-Often regarded as one of the greatest military commanders and strategists of all time, his greatest military achievement was the defeat of Hannibal at the Battle of Zama in 202 BC.
-This victory in Africa earned him the honorific epithet Africanus, literally meaning 'the African', but meant to be understood as a conqueror of Africa.
+Often regarded as one of the greatest military commanders and strategists of all time, his crowning achievement was the defeat of Hannibal at the Battle of Zama in 202 BC, which earned him the honorific epithet Africanus ("the African").

+Born into a distinguished patrician family in Rome, Scipio followed his father Publius Scipio to war against Carthage, and survived the disastrous Roman defeat at Cannae.
+In 210 BC, despite never having held consular office, he was elected to take command of Rome's forces in Hispania, following the death of his father and uncle in battle.
+His campaign culminated in the victory at Ilipa in 206 BC against Hannibal's brother Mago Barca, leading to the Roman conquest of Carthaginian Iberia.
+Elected consul in 205 BC, Scipio launched an invasion of the Carthaginian homeland in Africa, compelling the Carthaginians to recall Hannibal.
+Following failed negotiations, Scipio routed Hannibal's army at Zama, forcing Carthage to sue for peace and bringing to an end the Second Punic War.

-Scipio's conquest of Carthaginian Iberia culminated in the Battle of Ilipa in 206 BC against Hannibal's brother Mago Barca.
-Although considered a hero by the Roman people, primarily for his victories against Carthage, Scipio had many opponents, especially Cato the Elder, who hated him deeply.
-In 187 BC, he was tried in a show trial alongside his brother for bribes they supposedly received from the Seleucid king Antiochus III during the Roman–Seleucid War.
-Disillusioned by the ingratitude of his peers, Scipio left Rome and retired from public life at his villa in Liternum.
+Despite his triumphs and heroic status among the Roman public, Scipio had many political opponents, in particular Cato the Elder.
+In 187 BC, Scipio and his brother Lucius were subjected to trials for bribes they supposedly received from the Seleucid king Antiochus III during the Roman–Seleucid War.
+Disillusioned, he left Rome and retired to his villa in Liternum, where he died circa 183 BC.

 Early years

 Family

 Scipio Africanus was born as Publius Cornelius Scipio in 236 BC to his then-homonymous father and Pomponia into the family of the Cornelii Scipiones.
-His family was one of the major still-extant patrician families and had held multiple consulships within living memory: his great-grandfather Lucius Cornelius Scipio Barbatus and grandfather Lucius Cornelius Scipio had both been consuls and censors.
-His father had held the consulship of 218 BC, his uncle was consul in 222 BC, and his mother's brothers – Manius Pomponius Matho and Marcus Pomponius Matho – were both consuls in 233 and 231, respectively.
+His family was one of the major still-extant patrician families and had held multiple consulships within living memory: his great-grandfather Lucius Cornelius Scipio Barbatus and grandfather Lucius Cornelius Scipio were both consuls and censors.
+His mother's brothers Manius Pomponius Matho and Marcus Pomponius Matho were consuls in 233 and 231 respectively, his father's brother Gnaeus Cornelius Scipio Calvus was consul in 222, and his father was in 218.